-Continuize widget receives a data set on the input and outputs the same data in which the discrete attributes (including binary attributes) are replaced with continuous using the methods specified by the user.
+The Continuize widget receives a data set in the input and outputs the same data set in which the discrete attributes (including binary attributes) are replaced with continuous ones.

-The first box, Multinominal attributes, defines the treatment of multivalued discrete attributes.
-Say that we have a discrete attribute status with values low, middle and high, listed in that order.
-Options for its transformation are
+Continuization methods, which define the treatment of multivalued discrete attributes.
+Say that we have a discrete attribute status with the values low, middle and high, listed in that order.
+Options for their transformation are:

 - Most frequent value as base: similar to the above, except that the data is analyzed and the most frequent value is used as a base.
 So, if most examples have the value middle, the two newly constructed continuous attributes will be status=low and status=high.

 - One attribute per value: this would construct three continuous attributes out of a three-valued discrete one.